InRule/DevOpsServices/doc/InRuleCICD_WcfBehaviorExtension.md

   </system.serviceModel>
  ```

-**Only for the standalone InRule CI/CD deployment**, these binding redirect entries must be added to irCatalog service's web.config file, under runtime -> assemblyBinding", while keeping the existing redirects in place:
+**Only for the standalone InRule DevOps deployment**, these binding redirect entries must be added to irCatalog service's web.config file, under runtime -> assemblyBinding", while keeping the existing redirects in place:

 ```
  <runtime>